10 Cheapest Places To Live in Florida

 Median Home Price: $105,900

-Home prices are relatively low in Madison County as the median price tag is barely above $100,000.
-The median property tax bill is also cheap — less than $1,000 — and significantly less than neighboring counties like Brooks, where property taxes are about $1,500, according to the Tax Foundation.
+Home prices are relatively low in Madison, as the median price tag is barely above $100,000.
+The median property tax bill is also cheap — less than $1,000 — and significantly less than neighboring counties such as Brooks, where property taxes are about $1,500, according to the Tax Foundation.

-Relocating to Madison may offer a close-knit community feel, with its small-town vibes and annually held fair and rodeo.
-The county is also home to natural springs and rivers, like the Madison Blue Spring State Park, known for its crystal-clear waters, swimming, and cave diving excursions.
+Relocating to Madison might offer a close-knit community feel, with its small-town vibes and annual fair and rodeo.
+The county is also home to natural springs and rivers, such as Madison Blue Spring State Park, known for its crystal-clear waters, swimming, and cave-diving excursions.

 Gadsden County